Kalaikunda: Area overview

 Kharagpur subdivision, shown partly in the map alongside, mostly has alluvial soils, except in two CD blocks in the west – Kharagpur I and Keshiary, which mostly have lateritic soils.
 Around 74% of the total cultivated area is cropped more than once.
-With a density of population of 787 per km2nearly half of the district’s population resides in this subdivision.
-14.33% of the population lives in urban areas and 86.67% lives in the rural areas.
+With a population density of 787 per km2nearly half of the district’s population resides in this subdivision.
+14.33% of the population lives in urban areas and 86.67% in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Air Force Station

 Kalaikunda Air Force Station is an Indian Air Force base.
 It was built by the British during World War II.
+Kalaikunda having two Kendriya Vidhaylaya KV No.1 and KV No. 2.
+Mostly Air force personnel children go to these schools.

 Demographics

 As per 2011 Census of India Kalaikunda had a total population of 9,344 of which 5,196 (56%) were males and 4,148 (44%) were females.
 Population below 6 years was 1,202.
 The total number of literates in Kalaikunda was 6,973 (74.63% of the population over 6 years).